CodeTwo Email Signatures for Office 365

 Read on Microsoft's blog how we develop cloud solutions and protect your data.
 Then take a look below to find out how our email processing infrastructure was designed to meet the high security and reliability standards of business communication.

-Although the program’s email processing service is located in the cloud, your Office 365 email never leaves Microsoft datacenters in order to get server-side signatures.
-CodeTwo services are located on Azure servers, which offer high security and SLA standards.
+Because the program’s email processing service sits in the cloud, your Office 365 email never leaves Microsoft datacenters in order to get server-side signatures.
+CodeTwo services are located on Microsoft Azure servers, which offer high security and SLA standards.
 When configuring the program, you are asked to select one out of eight geolocations available for the CodeTwo Email Azure Service.

 Your emails are not stored or read

 Server-side signatures are added when your emails pass through CodeTwo services.
 Client-side signatures are added directly in Outlook, so no additional routing occurs.
-No matter what signature type you use, your messages are neither stored anywhere or read by anyone.
+No matter what signature type you use, your messages are neither stored anywhere nor read by anyone at CodeTwo.
 The same applies to your Office 365 credentials (see OAuth 2.0 protocol safeguards your credentials).

 Efficient load balancing and scalability

 We wanted to make sure that our services never add more than a few seconds of delay to the email processing time and we reached our goal.
-The average overhead we observed in our extensive tests reached 6 seconds when compared to Office 365 clean setup (with no relay set up).
-This means your users will hardly be able to see any delays in email delivery time after you set up the connectors, and the operation of the application won’t have any impact on their work efficiency.
+The average overhead we observed in server-side mode during our extensive tests reached 6 seconds when compared to Office 365 clean setup (with no email relay set up).
+This means your users will hardly be able to see any delays in email delivery time after you set up our connectors, and the functioning of the application won’t have any impact on their work efficiency.